 None

 3. DISCUSS, CONSIDER AND TAKE APPROPRIATE ACTION TO AUTHORIZE THE VILLAGE TO ENTER INTO A SHORT-TERM LOAN AGREEMENT TO PURCHASE NEW FIRETRUCK.
-NEW FIRETRUCK WILL BE REIMBURSED WITH GRANTS FUNDS FROM FEMA ONCE VILLAGE TAKES OWNERSHIP.
+NEW FIRETRUCK WILL BE REIMBURSED WITH GRANT FUNDS FROM FEMA ONCE VILLAGE TAKES OWNERSHIP.

 Mayor Brian Giffin opened the discussion by reading RESOLUTION NO. R-25-01, A RESOLUTION OF THE BOARD OF ALDERMEN OF THE VILLAGE OF TIMBERBREEK CANYON, TEXAS, APPROVING THE VILLAGE OF TIMBERCREEK CANYON AUTHORITY TO BORROW FUNDS FOR THE PURCHASE OF 2024 FREIGHTLINER FIRE TRUCK.
 A lengthy discussion ensued.
-Fire Chief

-Alex Guerrero said that it appears that the Board wants to move away from the CBI bid for the Senior Center.
-He said the Village would like to move in a new direction and a more budget-friendly model.
-It may be possible to go through BuyBoard for bids.

-Mike Fuller commented that the Village needs to move in a different direction and come up with a solution.
-A design for a building of approximately 3,000 square feet, but the biggest the budget will allow.
-The Village needs a new design and then rebid the construction.
-Mike Fuller said that what the Village needs is a simple design that meets the budget.

-Brian Giffin noted that a metal building has been suggested as a possibility.
-He would like to see simple finishes inside.

-Ethan Johnson commented that the Board wants is Value Engineering and scaled down design.
-He said a metal building may be less expensive.

-Chuck Lynch provided copies for the Board of all the previous designs his firm has produced.

-Tim Satterwhite wants a building with functionality.

-Dickie Haney noted that the Village needs a team that will work with us.

-Alex Guerrero commented that you never know what the bids will be.

-Chuck Lynch said that if the Board decides on a metal building, he will step aside.

-At this point the architects left the meeting.
+The loan will be from Amarillo National Bank for a total of $496,150.00 at 8% interest in a term of 6 months.
+This loan may have to be extended as there is uncertain timing in repayment from FEMA in the amount of $452,380.95.
+Fire Chief Eddie Wood stated that the funds would be wired to complete the purchase and he will be flying in to pickup the truck on Monday November 4th.
+He anticipates being gone three days.
+The Alderman discussed an issue that has arisen where the approximately $43,000 difference in purchase price and FEMA reimbursement would come from.
+Alderman Mike Fuller discussed the fire departments budget and the possibility of the $15,000 that is not allocated already being used to cover part of the cost.
+This issue will need to be placed on the agenda for further discussion.

-A motion was made by Dickie Haney to instruct OJD to locate a new architect.
-The second was made by Janis Naiman.
-A discussion followed.
+A motion was made by Alderman Mike Fuller to accept Resolution No. R-25-01.
+The second was made by Alderwoman Jennifer Huddleston.
 The motion passed unanimously.

 3. BOARD MEMBER COMMENTS AND ESTABLISH FUTURE AGENDA ITEMS

-No additional comments were made and no agenda items added.
+No additional comments were made and an agenda item was added to address the firetruck purchase- funds needed over FEMA grant.

 4. ADJOURN

-Janis Naiman made the motion to adjourn.
-Jennifer Huddleston seconded the motion and it passed unanimously.
-Mayor Brian Giffin adjourned the meeting at 2:16 PM.
+Alderwoman Janis Naiman made the motion to adjourn.
+Alderwoman Jennifer Huddleston seconded the motion and it passed unanimously.
+Mayor Brian Giffin adjourned the meeting at 6:21 PM.

-Mayor, Brian Giffin City Secretary, Betty Howe
+Mayor, Brian Giffin City Secretary, Amber Satterwhite